okason97/TrainingDataGeneration/README.md

-# PyTorch StudioGAN for Training Data Generation
+# Handshape Training Data Generation

 Generate synthetic training data for hand gesture recognition.
 The framework includes support for pose-conditioned image generation, which allows controlling the hand pose in generated images.